 He took care of everybody.

-In the end, they used a little over a thousand of the 3,000 beds that the president built.
+In the end they used a little over a thousand of the 3000 beds that the president built.

-Army Corps of Engineers was amazing.
+ARMY Corps OF Engineers was amazing.

 They staffed it, they built it.

-Every ventilator that New York didn't buy that they needed, the president provided, along with glass, uh, I'm sorry, gloves and masks and respirators and gowns and medicines, all by the president.
+Every ventilator that New York didn't buy, that they needed, the president provided, along with glass uh, i'm sorry gloves and masks and respirators and gowns and medicines, all by the president.

 That's what we'll do.

-You must take them if they have COVID-19 and bring them in.
+By law, you must take them if they have COVID-19 and bring them in.

 Now, fully almost 30% of New York deaths were because they didn't take care of the elderly in New York.

-I think he just made a dumb decision and had dumb people advising him that were wasting their time putting together their daily power points that so impressed the people of New York.
+I think he just made a dumb decision and had dumb people advising him that were wasting their time putting together their daily PowerPoints that so impress the people of New York when, in fact, they made the dumbest decision of anybody.

-Not just but we'll make New York a unique case, but they have demographically one of the largest elderly populations in the country.
+His rate of infection, his rate of intubation, his rate of death, it is so dramatically less, not just, we'll make New York a unique case, but they have demographically one of the largest elderly populations in the country.

 We can learn what not to do from New York, New York City, New York State.

-I go grocery shopping myself.
+We can also now, you got to understand, I go grocery shopping myself.

 I don't understand the question I often get from people in the grocery store.